Have a healthy, full smile with Dental Crowns!

 We all know how important a good smile is.
 Not only is it welcoming, but it helps maintain a healthy jaw.
 But sometimes, our smile deteriorates, and we’re scared to show it at all.
 Dr. Rick Winter and Hampton Dental Associates are glad to offer dental crowns to help patients restore their confident and healthy smile.
 If you want your smile back, contact our Milwaukee, WI office today to schedule your dental crown consultation.

 Dental Crowns or “caps” are coverings for your tooth or teeth.
 Dental Caps can be made several materials, including gold, porcelain fused to gold or one of our porcelain options.
 Your options for dental crowns depend on the space available, esthetic needs and functional requirements for the tooth.
 Dental caps are not one size fits all.
 Instead, they have indications, advantages, and disadvantages, unique for each patient’s needs.

 These crowns are cemented or bonded to the remaining tooth structure and provide protection for the underlying tooth for years to come.
 Typically, crowns are needed when a filling is too large (over 70-80 percent of the width of the remaining tooth.)
-Since fillings can flex or bend at a different rate then your tooth structure, teeth with large fillings can break necessitating crowns.
-Teeth that have had root canals usually need dental caps as well as the remaining tooth structure gets dry and brittle and can break without covering the remaining tooth with a crown.
+Since fillings can flex or bend at a different rate then your tooth structure, teeth with large fillings can break, necessitating crowns.
+Teeth that have had root canals usually need dental caps as well; as the remaining tooth structure gets dry and brittle and can break without covering the remaining tooth with a crown.

-What problems can they fix?
+What issues can Dental Crowns fix?